Monday, 9 September 2013

 Burgess Hill Town

-Burgess Hill Town FC is a non league football club from the Sussex town of the same name, which is located around forty miles south of central London.
+Burgess Hill Town FC is a non-league football club from the Sussex town of the same name, which is located around forty miles south of central London.
 The club were formed in 1882 as Burgess Hill FC, starting out competitive life in the Mid Sussex Football League.
-‘The Hillians’ also won the Sussex Senior Cup three years in succession, for which they were awarded the cup to keep.

-The club progressed to the Sussex County League for the 1958-59 season, but it wasn’t until a decade later, when they awarded the suffix ‘Town’ to their name did they really come to prominence.
+It wasn’t until a decade later, when they awarded the suffix ‘Town’ to their name that they really came to prominence.
 The club amalgamated with Worlds End FC and negotiated a move to a new ground at Leylands Park through the help of the local council.

 The 1975-76 season saw Town crowned as Sussex League champions the year after being promoted in pole position.
 The next twenty years were unremarkable, but all that was to change under the managerial reigns of Alan Pook.
 He led the club to three further league titles in successive campaigns from 1997 to 1999.

-Gary Croydon joined the club to take over as team manager, in which would be many spells, as Hill clinched further championships in 2001-02 and 2002-03, which led to promotion to the Southern League.
+Gary Croydon joined the club to take over as team manager, which would be many spells, as Hill clinched further championships in 2001-02 and 2002-03, which led to promotion to the Southern League.

-After just one season non league football was restructured, with Burgess Hill being placed in the Isthmian League.
+After just one season non-league football was restructured, with Burgess Hill being placed in the Isthmian League.
 In 2007-08 the club were deducted eight points, with a penalty of three points coming from their tally in 2011-12 as Croydon set about trying to progress a move to a new ground near the Triangle Leisure Centre in his role as Chief Executive.

+Simon Rowland took on the role of team manager with John Rattle replacing him at the end of the 2011-12 campaign as relegation was narrowly avoided.
 After many seasons playing in yellow and black, Hillians reverted to their old kit of green and black stripes for the 2012-13 campaign.

 My visit